dapperstats/MAVEn/README.md

-# mavenR: A Worflow Pipeline for Processing MAVEn Datasets
+# mavenR: A Workflow Pipeline for Processing MAVEn Datasets

 **version 1.0.0**  *2020-05-18*